cliff0412/cliff0412.github.io/source/_posts/rust-06-smart-pointer.md

     let c = Cons(4, Rc::clone(&a));
 }
 ```
-Instead, we’ll change our definition of List to use Rc<T> in place of Box<T>.
-Each Cons variant will now hold a value and an Rc<T> pointing to a List.
-When we create b, instead of taking ownership of a, we’ll clone the Rc<List> that a is holding, thereby increasing the number of references from one to two and letting a and b share ownership of the data in that Rc<List>.
-We’ll also clone a when creating c, increasing the number of references from two to three.
-Every time we call Rc::clone, the reference count to the data within the Rc<List> will increase, and the data won’t be cleaned up unless there are zero references to it.

 We could have called a.clone() rather than Rc::clone(&a), but Rust’s convention is to use Rc::clone in this case.
 The implementation of Rc::clone doesn’t make a deep copy of all the data like most types’ implementations of clone do.
 The call to Rc::clone only increments the reference count, which doesn’t take much time.